-Currently, there are 25 E&T Partners who provide E&T services and training.
+Currently, there are 28 E&T Partners who provide E&T services and training.

-Listed below are our five providers and their counties and the list of 50/50 partners and their counties which covers statewide.
+Listed below are our five providers and the counties including the list of 50/50 partners and their counties.

 • Audubon covers DCBS regions: The Lakes and Two Rivers